mukesh1381/demo/README.md

 # demo
-This is our demo project
+This is our demo project.
-I will write all python code.